Psychotic Waltz: History

 The first incarnation of the band was under the name Aslan, named after a character in the novel The Lion, the Witch and the Wardrobe by C. S. Lewis.
 With money earned from local shows and T-shirt sales, they recorded a self-titled demo tape in 1986.
 The European metal tape trading community took notice of the demo, and the band received enthusiastic reviews from fanzines and German metal fans.
 After discovering another band with the same name, they changed theirs to Psychotic Waltz and recorded a new four-song demo in 1988.
-This new demo also reached the European metal tape trading community, and the band began to build a loyal European fanbase.

-In 1990, they debuted with their independently financed album A Social Grace, which was released in Europe through a licensing deal with the German label Rising Sun Productions.
-The album was very well received in Europe, being named album of the month in some European magazines.
-The situation in the United States was more difficult, as the album was released under the band's own Sub Sonic Records label.
+In 1990, they debuted with their independently financed album A Social Grace, which was released in Europe through a licensing deal with the German label Rising Sun Productions, and released in the United States under the band's own Sub Sonic Records label.
 With practically no promotion and minimal distribution, it remained an extremely underground item.
 In May 1991, the band appeared at the Dynamo Festival in the Netherlands.

-After the tour, the band's guitarist, Dan Rock, suffered a near-fatal accident after falling 40 ft from the underside of a bridge while rappelling.
 The band went on to record their second album, Into the Everflow.
 The album was recorded from August to October 1992 at Phoenix Studios in Herne, Germany, and was produced by Mekong Delta's main man, Ralph Hubert.
-The CD was released in Europe on Dream Circle Records and was very well received, earning album of the month honors in many European magazines.
-After Rock recovered, the band was nominated as Best Hard Rock band at the 1992 San Diego Music Awards.
+The CD was released in Europe on Dream Circle Records and was very well received, and the band was nominated as Best Hard Rock band at the 1992 San Diego Music Awards.

 By that time, the band was at the peak of its popularity.
 They signed a deal with Intercord in Europe for their third album, Mosquito.
 Recording took place in late 1994 at Record Plant and Mad Hatter studios in Los Angeles, with the help of the renowned metal producer Scott Burns.
 The initial response to the album was mixed, as the more conventional songwriting the band followed divided fans who preferred the more technical approach of earlier albums.
 This was the last album recorded with their original lineup.
 A few months after the completion and initial release of Mosquito, original bassist Ward Evans left the band.